na-na-hi/renget/archive/5cxcb3.md

 Like that awful night with his brothers when Gigan's scales became crimson.
 Inigo pictured again the manor slick with blood.
 But even now the visceral horror he expected to resurface was muddled, softened by the buffer of Gigan's presence.

 Hijack leaned back, steepling his fingers contemplatively.
 "Your reasoning seems sound.
 However, I must warn you - facing reality unchecked can be an intense experience, especially for one accustomed to a filter.
 It’s not well documented but studies have shown that quirk users with constructs and companions have them as part of their brain or personality.
-It would be like cutting off a part of your own brain."
+It would be like cutting off a part of your own mind."

 Inigo nodded.
 "I know, but it's a risk I have to take.
 I need to do this."